 Detention fees are a critical part of cost management in logistics and supply chain operations.
 They influence how companies plan and execute their shipping and handling strategies.

-Detention fees in the supply chain are charges that shippers or consignees must pay when they hold onto the carrier's container beyond the allotted free time.
-The free time is usually specified in a shipping contract or agreement and it allows for a certain period during which the container can be used for loading, unloading, or storage without incurring extra costs.
+The free time is usually specified in a shipping contract or agreement and it allows for a certain period during which the container can be used for loading, unloading, handling loads, or storage without incurring extra costs.
+Extended use of containers for storage or handling loads beyond the free time results in additional fees.
 Once this period expires, detention fees start accruing.

 Detention and demurrage are both fees associated with the use of shipping containers, but they apply to different parts of the handling process.